joedaws/lofi-eldritch-cosmos/README.md

 # Lofi Eldritch beings to study with

-Simulation of a cosmos of eldritch beings trying to learn cooperaiton and social organization.
+Simulation of a cosmos of eldritch beings trying to learn cooperation and social organization.